eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials, navigates #FA, navigates to the detail account info from the landing page for Fidelity NetBenefits.
+This is a Selenium driver that logs in using provided credentials, navigates MFA, navigates to the detail account info from the landing page for Fidelity NetBenefits.

 Instead of scraping the user's account info from the page, this driver will navigate to the user's positions summary and